MOMIN5/McDonald-1.1.7-Cracked-and-SRC/README.md

 good modules, but the client is still in beta so ye enjoy

-Not: The dev gets beaten by his parents 🙏🙏🙏🙏

 # SRC
 also decided to add the src, this isnt "buildable src", this is just a decomp of the jar, so people can jew code from it lmao

+# Note: The dev gets beaten by his parents 🙏🙏🙏🙏